What the Hell Happened to Matthew Broderick?

 broderick - max dugan

-Brighton Beach Memoirs also lead to Broderick being cast in his first film role, Max Dugan Returns, which was also written and produced by Neil Simon.
+Brighton Beach Memoirs also lead to Broderick being cast in his first film role, Max Dugan Returns.
+The movie was written and produced by Neil Simon.
 Max Dugan was released in 1983 and starred Marsha Mason, Jason Robards and Donald Sutherland.
 Sutherland’s son, Kiefer, also appeared in a small role.

 The film was not a hit at the box office, but it was a start.